Polly Barton

 Polly Barton is an American textile artist.

 Biography

 She was born in New York City.
-As a student she studied art history at Barnard College (class of 1978) and has lived and traveled in Paris, Florence, and Rome.
+As a student, she studied art history at Barnard College (class of 1978) and has lived and traveled in Paris, Florence, and Rome.
 In 1981, she moved to Kameoka, Japan, to study with master weaver Tomohiko Inoue, living in the religious heart of the Oomoto Foundation.
 She returned to New York in 1982 and continued to weave on her Japanese tsumugi silk kimono looms.

-A nationally recognized artist, she shows her woven silk ikat paintings on both coasts, and is collected by the Art Institute of Chicago, Museum of Fine Arts, Boston and by important private collectors.
+She shows her woven silk ikat paintings on both coasts, and is collected by the Art Institute of Chicago, Museum of Fine Arts, Boston, and by private collectors.
 Her work has been published in numerous magazines including Hali Magazine, FiberArts, Surface Design Journal and American Craft.
 She is a member of the Textile Society of America, Friends of Fiber Arts International, the Surface Design Association and the Textile Arts Alliance of Santa Fe.